Buket12345/climbing-ifsc-dsa210/README.md

 This dataset provides country-level economic data sourced from the World Bank.
 It contains annual values of GDP per capita for countries across the world between 1990 and 2023.
 GDP per capita is often used to reflect how financially developed or wealthy a country is, and it gives a general idea of the living standards in that country.

-By merging these datasets using each athlete’s nationality, I analyze whether athletes from economically stronger countries tend to achieve better competition rankings and show more consistent performance throughout the season.
+By merging these datasets using each athlete’s nationality, I analyzed whether athletes from economically stronger countries tend to achieve better competition rankings and show more consistent performance throughout the season.

-Since the datasets are already available publicly, the data collection step will involve:
+Since the datasets are already available publicly, the data collection step involved:

 -Downloading the dataset from Kaggle.

--Cleaning and organizing the data (handling missing values, filtering event types).
+-Cleaning and organizing the data (handling missing values, filtering the columns).

 -Extracting the relevant variables that show athlete performance history and merging them with each athlete’s country-level GDP per capita.